 Inkjet will be ubiquitous for the show which once focused on different toner technologies.
 This year, only Xeikon with a 9800 will fly the flag for electrophotographic printing.
 Xerox, which has been the standard bearer for toner, will focus on three inkjet machines: the cut sheet Brenva, the reel to sheet Rialto and the Trivor 2400 litho replacement inkjet press.

 First installations of this machine are now underway with First Move Direct Marketing in High Wycombe as the worldwide beta site now joined by a second Trivor in the UK.
 In Lucerne the press is running inline to a Hunkeler cutting and stacking unit.

-Book production will be to the fore with Domino participating for the first time, using a Hunkeler unwind unit feeding in to the mono K630i compact press and then to the Ibis variable format binding line.
+Book production will be to the fore with Domino participating for the first time, using a Hunkeler unwind unit feeding in to the mono K630i compact press and then to the Ibis variable format binding line, represented in the UK by Friedheim International.
 Canon, Fuji and Screen will also feature book printing.